 Anxiety, panic attacks, renal disease, infertility, infidelity, organ donation

-Plot: Yours Truly is the second book in the Part of Your World series, but it is technically not a sequel and can be read as a standalone novel.
-The plots’ main characters and storylines are different in each book.
+Plot: Yours Truly is the second book in the Part of Your World series, but it can be read as a standalone novel, as the main characters and storylines are different in each book.
 There are just a few crossovers.

 In Yours Truly, ER doctor Briana is recently divorced after suffering a miscarriage and worried about her sick brother.
 She meets the new doctor who has unaffectionately been nicknamed “Dr. Death.”

-But, when she gets a sweet letter from Dr. Death, otherwise known as Jacob, she writes back.
-As they continue to correspond, she learns he’s a donor match for the transplant her brother needs.
+But, when she gets a sweet letter from Dr. Death, otherwise known as Jacob, she learns he’s a donor match for the transplant her brother needs.

 She’s so grateful that she agrees to “fake date” him at a family wedding.
 This is when things heat up between them.

-My Review: Read this one if you like a satisfying slow burn with only mild spice.
-It also represents social anxiety very well and is great for letter-writing fans in novels.
+My Review: Read it if you like a satisfying slow burn with only mild spice.
+It also represents social anxiety very well and is great for fans of letter-writing in novels.

 Reading Tip: Don’t skip the author’s emotional note at the end.